prashant6/IntroToGit/README.md

 15. creating a folder inside a repo ( simply make a folder and create a .gitignore file in it and push )
 16. git init
 17. to display current head position (cat .git/HEAD)
+18. To undo changes
+18 i) before committing
+		git checkout -- file-name
+		git checkout -- . (for changes in all files)

+  ii)

 <p>master branch</p>